Physical Therapy for Incontinence, Prolapse and the Pelvic Floor

-- The pelvic floor is the group of muscles stretching from a woman’s tailbone (back) to pelvic bone (front) that serve as a physical support to local organs.
+- The pelvic floor is the group of muscles stretching from a woman’s tailbone (back) to pubic bone (front) that serve as a physical support to local organs.

-- Over time, movement of the pelvic floor muscle can adversely affect urination, bowel function and sexual intercourse.
+- Over time, weakness of the pelvic floor muscle can adversely affect urination, bowel function and sexual intercourse.

-- Physical therapists help women to retrain their pelvic floor muscles through outpatient sessions to return position, function and strength to a patient, typically within six to eight weeks.
+- Physical therapists help women to retrain their pelvic floor muscles through outpatient sessions to improve function and strength, typically within six to eight weeks.

-This pelvic floor helps to cushion – and keep in place – the bladder, uterus, rectum and urethra, which aids bladder retention.
-The coordinated muscle movement of relaxing and contracting in the pelvic floor allow for healthy function of the bladder and bowels.
+This pelvic floor acts as a support structure to the bladder, uterus, rectum and urethra, which aids bladder retention.
+The ability to relax and contract the pelvic floor allows for healthy function of the bladder and bowels.

-Should the pelvic floor become weakened or damaged and a pelvic floor disorder occur (such as pelvic organ prolapse, urinary or fecal incontinence and other storage and evacuation problems) pelvic floor therapy can help to “rewire” the brain and muscles to control the coordination of key muscle groups.
+The pelvic floor can become weak or damaged resulting in a pelvic floor disorder, such as pelvic organ prolapse, urinary or fecal incontinence, and other storage and evacuation problems.
+When this occurs, pelvic floor therapy can help to “rewire” the brain and muscles to control the coordination of key muscle groups.